Schools Fantasy League (SFL) has helped motivate, engage and create learning opportunities for pupils of all ages since 1999.

 The SFL season starts and scoring gets underway!

-Monthly SFL game news emails sent
+Weekly SFL game news emails sent (and each week after)

 Awards packages sent to schools that have paid for them